nim-works/phy/spec/spec.md

 > Note: "constructing a value" is sometimes used interchangeably with
 > "constructing an object"

+A *handle* is the unique name of a location or cell.
+A *static handle* is a name defined in the source code (e.g., the name of a variable), while a *dynamic handle* is a *value* representing the name.

+Handles can be *mutable* or *immutable*, which informs what operations are possible on the l-value expression the handle is the root of.

 ### Normal, Linear, and Affine Types